aksharans/BankPayTracker/README.md

 to keep track of my balances whenever I got paid, as I had multiple cards.
 This app consolidates all your bank accounts into one app and you can quickly and easily deposit or withdraw and keep track of all your bank account balances in one place.
-[NOTICE: this app was built in an educational fashion, not one to be widely distributed]
+[NOTE: this app was built in an educational and informational manner]

 ## Google Play Store